Educational Equity, Post-Baccalaureate Certificate

 Coursework equips students with tools to talk about race and racism, respond to student disengagement in school, construct culturally responsive curriculum and build authentic relationships with youth from various racial groups, class backgrounds, language communities and sexual orientations.

-The certificate is intentionally designed to support equity initiatives currently underway in area school districts by providing a space where like-minded individuals can come together to share knowledge and collectively strategize.
+The certificate is intentionally designed to support equity initiatives underway in school districts across the St. Louis region by providing a space where like-minded individuals can share knowledge and collectively strategize.

 Curriculum Overview